srnvl/Embedded_SWE_Prep/README.md

 3. Set, clear and toggle i'th bit
 4. Find position of the only bit that is set
 5. Count no of set bits in logN time
-6. Add 2 nos without arithmetic operators
+6. Add two nos without arithmetic operators(G75)
-7. Find the only no that appears once
+7. Find the only no that appears once(G75)
 8. Set all bits in a given range
 9. Compute 2's complement
 10. Position of right most bit set